Beijing National Stadium: Concerts

-Since 2014, the finals for the Chinese singing competition The Voice of China and Sing!
-China, based on the hit international singing competition The Voice, were held at the stadium.
+From 2014-2022, the finals for the Chinese singing competition The Voice of China, later re-branded as Sing!
+China, were held at the stadium.
 The finals were usually held on either 7 October or on a Sunday of the Golden Week to commemorate the event.

 Pageants

 In 4th quarter of 2017, this stadium is also open for both local & international pageant events.